askap-vast/vast-pipeline/docs/using/runconfig.md

       dec_uncertainty: 1.0  # arcsec

     variability:
+      # For each source, calculate the measurement pair metrics (Vs and m) for each unique
+      # combination of measurements.
+      pair_metrics: True

       # Only measurement pairs where the Vs metric exceeds this value are selected for the
       # aggregate pair metrics that are stored in Source objects.
       source_aggregate_pair_metrics_min_abs_vs: 4.3